vircadia/vircadia-native-core/interface/external/faceshift/readme.txt

 Instructions for adding the Faceshift library to Interface Stephen Birarda, July 18th, 2014

+OS X users: You can also use homebrew to get the Faceshift library by tapping our repo - highfidelity/homebrew-formulas and then calling 'brew install highfidelity/formulas/faceshift'.

 You can download the Faceshift SDK from http://download.faceshift.com/faceshift-network.zip.

 Create a ‘faceshift’ folder under interface/externals.